nus-cs2030s/2122-s2/docs/10-heap-stack.md

 p1.move(x, y);
 ```

-Again, we create a stack frame, copy the reference to object `p2` into `this`, copy `theta` from the calling method to `theta` the argument within the method, copy `distance` from the calling method to `d` the argument within the method.
-Recall that, in this method, you actually change the `x` and `y` of `this` to move `p2`.
+Again, we create a stack frame, copy the reference to object `p1` into `this`, copy `x` from the calling method to `x` the argument within the method, copy `y` from the calling method to `y` the argument within the method.

 ![stack-and-heap](figures/stack-and-heap/stack-and-heap.007.png)

-What is important here is that, as `theta` and `distance` are primitive types instead of references, we copy the values onto the stack.
-If we change `theta` or `d` within `move`, the `theta` and `distance` of the calling function will not change.
+What is important here is that, as `x` and `y` are primitive types instead of references, we copy the values onto the stack.
+If we change `x` or `y` within `move`, the `x` and `y` of the calling function will not change.
 This behavior is the same as you would expect in C.  However, unlike in C where you can pass in a pointer to a variable, you cannot pass in a reference to a primitive type in any way in Java.
 If you want to pass in a variable of primitive type into a method and have its value changed, you will have to use a _wrapper class_.
 The details of how to do this are left as an exercise.

 To summarize, Java uses _call by value_ for primitive types, and _call by reference_ for objects.

 If we made multiple nested method calls, as we usually do, the stack frames get stacked on top of each other.
-For instance, in Lab 0, `main` calls `solve`, which calls the `Circle` constructor, which calls the `angleTo`.
-When JVM is executing `angleTo`, the call stack contains the stack frames of (in order of top to bottom): `angleTo`, `Circle` constructor, `solve`, and `main`.

 One final note: the memory allocated on the stack are deallocated when a method returns.
 The memory allocated on the heap, however, stays there as long as there is a reference to it (either from another object or from a variable in the stack).
 Unlike C or C++, in Java, you do not have to free the memory allocated to objects.
 The JVM runs a _garbage collector_  that checks for unreferenced objects on the heap and cleans up the memory automatically.